Ayomide242/Reservoir-Quality-Analysis/README.md

 GR values are normalised to a 0–1 range (0 = cleanest sand, 1 = purest shale), making RQI a dimensionless index that highlights intervals that are **both clean and porous** — the most productive sands.

 ### Net Pay Criteria
-Pay sands are defined by simultaneous satisfaction of:
+Pay sands are defined by the simultaneous satisfaction of:
 - **GR ≤ 60 API** (clean sand)
 - **Porosity ≥ 0.15** (sufficient storage capacity)

 ---

-## Visualisations
+## Visualizations

 - **4-track well log plot** — GR (with cutoff), RT, RHOB, NPHI
 - **Correlation heatmap** — relationships between all log curves